 Radiation can kill the cancer cells or keep them from growing.
-A machine can direct it toward your body, or your doctor may put radioactive needles, seeds, or wires inside you near the cancer.
+A machine can direct it toward the lesions on your body, or your doctor may put radioactive needles, seeds, or wires inside you near the cancer.

 Once KS has spread, you'll need meds that go throughout your whole body to kill the cancer.
 Chemotherapy drugs for Kaposi's sarcoma include: